EvoConJP/CMA-ES_with_Margin/README.md

 ```

 ### Setting the discrete space
 Set the search space for discrete variables.
-If the elements of the discrete variable are different in each dimension, align the number of array elements by filling the tail with `nan`.
+If the number of the elements of the discrete variable is different in each dimension, align the number of array elements by filling the tail with `nan`.
 For example, a three-dimensional discrete variable `[[1, 2], [1, 2, 3], [1, 2, 3, 4]]` is set as follows:
 ```
 import numpy as np